jonathanung/chaoscribe/chaoscribe/README.md

 News AI Generator, ChaosHacks2024

-Tools used in the creation of this project:
+Tools used in the creation of this project's frontend:
 GPT-4
 FlowBite

-Frameworks used in this project:
+Frameworks used in this project's frontend:
 Next.js
 Tailwind
-FastAPI

 ## Getting Started